COVID-19 HEALTH AND SAFETY POLICY

-REQUIRE SOCIAL DISTANCING DURING SNACK, STORIES AND PHYSICAL PLAY
+REQUIRE SOCIAL DISTANCING DURING SNACK AND WATER BREAKS

 Children will eat their own individual snacks and lunches brought from home, with no shared snack available.
-While eating, reading books or taking a mask break—or during any other sit-down activity on the mat—children will be asked to maintain a distance of six feet from each other.
-In addition, we will discourage close physical play such as wrestling and tag.
+While eating, drinking or taking a mask break children will be asked to maintain a distance of six feet from each other.
+In addition, we will discourage close physical play such as wrestling.

 INCREASE HAND WASHING AND THE USE OF HAND SANITIZERS

-Hand washing with soap remains a key way to reduce the risk of COVID-19.
-We will have portable hand washing stations available at every class.
-Students will wash hands before class begins, before snack, at regular intervals during class and after using the bathroom.
-If hand washing with water is not available, we will use hand sanitizer.
+Hand hygiene remains a key way to reduce the risk of COVID-19.
+Students will sanitize their hands before class begins, before snack, at regular intervals during class and after using the bathroom.
+Whenever hand washing stations are available, we will use soap and water to wash hands.

 SCREEN THE HEALTH OF STUDENTS AND STAFF BEFORE EACH CLASS

 Temperatures will be taken via a touchless thermometer as children and staff arrive at class.
 In addition, parents will be asked several questions regarding symptoms, exposure to COVID-19, and travel to restricted states/countries for their child and their families.
 Children exhibiting symptoms such as a fever of 100.4 or higher, coughing, shortness of breath or fatigue will not be allowed to attend class.
 If children develop symptoms, parents will be called to pick up their child, and staff will follow up with protocols for contact tracing and potential class closures.
 Staff will be subject to the same screenings and will not attend class if they are unwell.
-Staff absences, and students’ or families’ exposure, may lead to cancelled classes, and in most cases make-up classes will be offered.
+Staff absences, and students’ or families’ exposure, may lead to cancelled classes.

 ASK PARENTS TO KEEP CHILDREN AT HOME IF THEY ARE ILL